ans-group/docs.ukfast.co.uk/source/dr-ha/bcp/generalinformation.md

 ## Two node (active / passive) clusters

 The most common BCP configuration deployed at the moment is our two-node WEBDB clusters.
-In this configuration, your web server runs on one side (NGINX + PHP-FPM / Apache), and the database element runs on the other side (MySQL / MariaDB / Percona) while both nodes are operational.
+In this configuration, your web server runs on one side (NGiNX + PHP-FPM / Apache), and the database element runs on the other side (MySQL / MariaDB / Percona) while both nodes are operational.
 These two node solutions are active / passive.

 ### Solution diagram